Operating System Deprecation Notice

 This article covers the minimum and recommended computer specs for hosting and joining a Parsec session.

-Currently we support joining a Parsec session from basically any device - Windows, Linux, and macOS computers, Android devices, and we provide a web client for Chromium based browsers.
+Currently we support joining a Parsec session from Windows, Linux, macOS, Android devices, and we provide a web client for Chromium based browsers.
 Parsec is not currently supported on iOS or iPad, including web access through Safari.
 Hosting is currently only available on Windows and macOS computers.
-For a detailed list of compatible operating systems and hardware, please see below:

 Client specs